1/6 panel: Told repeatedly he lost, Trump refused to go

 “It was carnage.
 It was chaos,” she said.

-The riot left more than 100 police officers injured, many beaten and bloodied, as the crowd of pro-Trump rioters, some armed with pipes, bats and bear spray, charged into the Capitol.
-At least nine people who were there died during and after the rioting, including a woman who was shot and killed by police.
+The riot left more than 100 police officers injured, many beaten and bloodied, as the crowd of Trump supporters, some armed with pipes, bats and bear spray, charged into the Capitol.
+At least nine people who were there died during or after the rioting, including a woman who was shot and killed by police.

-Among those testifying was documentary maker Nick Quested, who filmed the Proud Boys storming the Capitol — along with a pivotal meeting between the group’s then-chairman Henry “Enrique” Tarrio and another extremist group, the Oath Keepers, the night before in nearby parking garage.
-Quested said the Proud Boys later went to get tacos.

 Court documents show that members of the Proud Boys and Oath Keepers were discussing as early as November a need to fight to keep Trump in office.
 Leaders both groups and some members have since been indicted on rare sedition charges over the military-style attack.